Radcom Ownership

 Please note, institutional investors have a lot of resources and new technology at their disposal.
 They can put in a lot of research and financial analysis when reviewing investment options.
 There are many different types of institutional investors, including banks, hedge funds, insurance companies, and pension plans.
 One of the main advantages they have over retail investors is the fees paid for trades.
 As they are buying in large quantities, they can manage their cost more effectively.

 Check out Your Equity Center to better understand how to build diversified portfolios, which includes a position in Radcom.
-Also, note that the market value of any company could be closely tied with the direction of predictive economic indicators such as signals in unemployment.
+Also, note that the market value of any company could be closely tied with the direction of predictive economic indicators such as signals in services.

 To learn how to invest in Radcom Stock, please use our How to Invest in Radcom guide.